ashkreli/ros_orientation/turtlesim_pid_ctrl/README.md

 3. Paste the following in the terminal to see all the relevant topics in a none graphical view: `ros2 topic list -t`

-4. This indicates that you’ll need to be using the /turtle1/pose and /turtle1/cmd_vel topics in your code.
-To understand exactly which components you will use within these toptics, paste the following commands in the termina (replace ‘topic type’ with the relevant topic type):
+4. This indicates that you’ll need to be using the `/turtle1/pose` and `/turtle1/cmd_vel` topics in your code.
+To understand exactly which components you will use within these toptics, paste the following commands in the terminal (replace ‘topic type’ with the relevant topic type):

 `ros2 interface show <topic type>`